Sail and Bike Netherlands: Sailing and biking around the Lake IJssel

 Your next destination is Edam, a lovely town whose lanes and canals deserve a stroll.
 Edam is known worldwide for its cheese covered in red or yellow wax.
 This practical solution keeps the cheese fresh for a long time, so 17th century sailors could take it on their voyages or trade it for spices and other riches of the East.

-Via the main dike of the IJsselmeer you arrive at the promenade of Volendam, where the ship is docked.
-You will have some time on your own to check out the souvenir shops.
-After dinner, let the historical city center lure you into a digestive walk.
-Later in the evening, the ship sails to Hoorn.
+Via the main dike of the IJsselmeer you will return to the promenade of Volendam, where the ship is waiting for you.
+You will still have some time on your own to check out the souvenir shops.
+During diner the ship will take you to Hoorn.
+Let the historical city center lure you into a digestive walk.

 Through small rural hamlets and villages, today’s ride brings you to Enkhuizen.
 Pass by windmill De Krijgsman (The Warrior), the highest windmill in the province of North-Holland and one of a handful of old Dutch windmills still in use to produce flour commercially.
 The area is also known for its many greenhouses, where vegetables are grown.